 Nowadays though, it seems like these two cakes are blending more and more into one.
 You will find lots of recipes for Financiers that do not use Brown Butter and are being flavoured with other ingredients than Almonds.

 It is the case for today’s recipe.
 To make it easier to reproduce with students, simple melted butter is used, and Coffee is added for flavouring.
-Coffee Financiers, here we come!
+Coffee Friands, here we come!

-Just like Macarons, Almond Meal is mixed with Icing Sugar and Egg Whites beaten into strong peaks binds it all together.
+Just like Macarons, the Almond Meal is mixed with Icing Sugar and the Egg Whites are beaten into strong peaks to bring it all together.
 The main difference is the use of Plain Flour on top of Almond Flour and the addition of Butter.

-To make these Coffee Financiers, I used Instant Coffee Granules and a little bit of milk.
+To make these Mocha Friands, I used Instant Coffee Granules and a little bit of milk.
 You can also use Decaf if you do not want caffein in there or if children are going to eat them.

 I also topped the Coffee Financiers with a few little Coffee Granules that nicely melted over the cakes.
 It is a great way to get an even stronger coffee flavour, if that’s your thing!